 - Posterior Oblique Subsystem; a synergy (group) of muscles responsible for extension (backward bending) and pulling action – more on this later.

-The low hanging fruit I’m going to deal with here are the aforementioned levator scapulae (release and lengthen), pectoralis minor (release and lengthen), along with the lower trapezius (activate and strengthen), deep neck flexors (activate), latissimus dorsi (release and integrate) and upper trapezius (release).
+The low hanging fruit I’m going to deal with here are the aforementioned levator scapulae (release and lengthen), pectoralis minor (release and lengthen), along with the lower trapezius (activate and strengthen), deep cervical flexors (activate), latissimus dorsi (release and integrate) and upper trapezius (release).

 In the following images you will see pec minor and levator scapulae releases using a lacrosse ball to find a sore spot, or what can also be known as a trigger point in the muscle and gently apply pressure.
 I will ask clients to hold the position for a minimum of 30 seconds and sometimes a minute.
 Sometimes a palpable release can be felt, which is what we’re looking for.
 This release technique is called self-myofascial release (SMR) and utilises the principle of autogenic inhibition, where we try to trick the muscle into releasing and straightening the kink in the muscle fibres that could not otherwise be released by simply stretching.